Internal Medicine Clinic, 1040 Oliver Road, Suite 302, (807) 684-6753

 After a heart failure event, many patients have difficulties adjusting to at-home life again.
 Lifestyle changes can be challenging to make without outside support.
 Often, patients experience symptoms again and again, causing discomfort and additional trips to the Emergency Department.

 At home, the procedure varies depending on your personal circumstances.
-Generally speaking, you will be asked to take your vital signs using the tablet (it will guide you through the process) and answer a few questions about your health, how you’re feeling, etc. This information is sent to the clinic where a nurse practitioner reviews it to ensure your symptoms are well-managed.
-Should a problem arise, the nurse practitioner or other member of the team will contact you for a phone consultation and to provide support and information, if needed.
+You will be asked to take your vital signs every day using the tablet (it will guide you through the process) and answer a few questions about your health, how you’re feeling, etc. This information is sent to the clinic where a nurse practitioner reviews it to ensure your symptoms are well-managed.
+Should a problem arise, the nurse practitioner or other member of the team will contact you to provide support and information, if needed.

 The long-term goal of the program is to help you recognize and self-manage your symptoms so that you recognize the warning signs of a possible event before it happens, avoiding unnecessary discomfort and trips to the Emergency Department.

 Telehomecare is a secure home monitoring system provided through the Ontario Telemedicine Network (OTN).
-It can be used to monitor COPD and heart failure patients with recurring symptoms no matter where they live, as long as they have a phone landline (cell phones will not work with the system).
-The device is easy to use so that patients can take their own vital signs and answer a series of questions personalized to their specific condition.
+It can be used to monitor COPD and heart failure patients with recurring symptoms.
+The device is easy to use.
+Patients take their own vital signs each day and answer a series of questions personalized to their specific condition.
 It is an excellent system for distance health in a region like Northwestern Ontario, connecting patients with healthcare professionals for comprehensive care and helping manage your symptoms before it becomes an emergency situation.